 Which brings us to our most recent updates.

 The first one is the dining room rug.
 While I loved the rug that I had recently added, it was a bit dark for this oddly lit room and more significantly, it was too small.
-I like to keep the table open with one extension leaf and the back of the end chairs weren’t sitting on the rug.
+I like to keep the table open with one extension leaf and the back of the dining chairs weren’t sitting on the rug.
 An 8 x 10 rug was simply too small.

 I might not have done anything about it for quite some time, but when a new sponsor, eSale Rugs, contacted me I jumped at the chance.
 They provided this gorgeous rug from their Villa Rug Collection that’s perfectly suited for the space.
 I got the 9 x 12 size and the size and color are a certain improvement.